 2018

 Amazing young player Douglas is fascinating to watch with his astonishing high win rate and is known for his incredible mastery of the “Scoop” catch in his short career at Magic City which began in 2019.
+His younger brother Benny is also on the Magic City roster and has become another amazing talent in Magic City Fronton’s short-court Jai-Alai program.

 2019

 Calder Jai-Alai opened May 22, 2019.
 The pari-mutuel license for the Calder horse track was converted to a short-court Jai-Alai fronton.
-Unfortunately very small betting pools with limited simulcast partners and promotion (many refunded betting pools).
+Unfortunately Calder had very small betting pools with limited simulcast partners and promotion (many refunded betting pools).
 Games at Calder were discontinued after August 29, 2021, another victim of the decoupling measure which passed in Florida, allowing casinos to operate without having to offer pari-mutuel games.
 Calder Jai-Alai featured the only U.S. female professional Jai-Alai player, Becky Smith.